tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 When the network resource reservations are maintained for NRPs, the link state can carry per NRP state (e.g., reservable bandwidth).
-This allows path computation to take into account the specific network resources available for a NRP.
+This allows path computation to take into account the specific network resources available for an NRP.
 In this case, we refer to the process of path placement and path provisioning as Slice-Flow Aggregate aware TE.